volterraedge/terraform-provider-volterra/docs/resources/volterra_network_interface.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "tunnel_interface legacy_interface dedicated_management_interface dedicated_interface ethernet_interface" must be set
+  // One of the arguments from this list "dedicated_interface ethernet_interface tunnel_interface legacy_interface dedicated_management_interface" must be set

   dedicated_interface {
     device = "eth0"